If you’re starting to suffer from hair loss and are looking for a long term hair restoration solution, PRP Therapy may just be the answer.

 Who performs the injections?

-In our clinic, either my nurse practioner or myself will perform you PRP injections for hair loss.
+Dr. Norcom will perform your PRP injections for hair loss.

 What is the cost of PRP therapy for hair loss?

-The fee per treatment is $1200.
+The cost per treatment is $800 or a package of 4 $2800.
 This includes drawing your blood, processing it in a special type of centrifuge that separates the platelets from the rest of the blood, and the injection procedure.

 How long does the treatment take?